Jalajpurohit/word_dictionary/README.md

-# This is a general dictionary build in python by using data imported from a json file.
+This is a general dictionary build in python using data imported from a json file.
+The json file and python script can be found in root directory of this repository.